without going crazy or giving up

 So, what is it really like to blog every day?

 Hard.
 Blogging every day is hard.

 But this is a crazy thing you are capable of.
-I’ve got 7 tips to help you put your best foot forward—and make it through your month-long daily blogging challenge without going insane, hating yourself, publishing awful content, or failing.
+I have seven tips to help you put your best foot forward—and make it through your month-long daily blogging challenge without going insane, hating yourself, publishing awful content, or failing.

 My best tips for tackling a blog-every-day challenge

 It doesn’t matter how much content you create right now, pre-challenge.
 Blogging every day is different.
 Blogging every day forces you to write a lot of specific, focused, goal-oriented content.
 And it needs to be long to gain some Google goodwill.
 Thirty days of 1,000-word blog posts is 30,000 words, which is also the length of a short book.

 Yeah.
 You’re signing up to write a book in 30 days.
 Nuts.

 Click here to get brainstorming prompts in your inbox!